filliravaz/filliravaz/README.md

 Feel free to use the contact email on my profile, or contact me on discord @ filliravaz

 ### Places to mention
 I've recently developed a website for IRL events for a Star Citizen community I'm apart of.
-You can find the website [here](https://eventi.solaris.fun) (it's an italian group and therefore the website is in italian).
+You can find the website [here](https://eventi.solaris.fun) (it's an italian group and therefore the website is in italian - I don't manage the Cloudflare firewall and it may be blocked in some regions).
 The website is "source available", if you're interested in the code, contact me!
 In the past I also did some work on the public documentation and on the Java API wrapper for the MCServerSoft application.

 ### Things I know